bluekitchen/btstack/doc/manual/docs-template/how_to.md

 - security requirements are configured with `sm_set_io_capabilities()` and `sm_set_authentication_requirements()`

 BTstack keeps the ATT database and ATT callbacks shared, but the security procedures are transport-specific.

+If `ENABLE_CROSS_TRANSPORT_KEY_DERIVATION` is enabled, the two security domains can still benefit from each other after Secure Connections bonding, but they are not merged.
+CTKD derives keys across transports; it does not replace Classic GAP/SSP policy or LE Security Manager policy.

 ### Example 1: Default Dual-Mode GATT Server Security